 12. There was also a Christmas album.

 Reminded that Freddy Krueger once performed with the Fat Boys, Kassir recorded several albums in character for Warner Bros.
-The first, Have Yourself a Scary Little Christmas, was released in 1994.
-(Sample track: “Deck the Halls with Parts of Charlie.”)
-Kassir has said his father, a surgeon, enjoyed playing the holiday record during procedures.
+The first, Have Yourself a Scary Little Christmas, was released in 1994, with memorable song titles like “Deck the Halls with Parts of Charlie" and "'Twas the Fright Before Christmas."